jaredhoberock/thrust-workshop/fun_with_points/README.md

 So now our points are sorted, but so what?
 How does sorting help us count them?
 How do we use `reduce`?

-Since by sorting we've brought all of the things (points) with the same key (quadrant number) together, we can do a special kind of operation called a __reduction by key__ to count them all at once:
+Since by sorting we've brought all of the things (points) with the same key (quadrant number) together, we can do a special kind of __reducing by key__ operation to count them all at once:

     thrust::reduce_by_key(quadrants.begin(), quadrants.end(),
                           thrust::constant_iterator<int>(1),